 Transform Your Career

-The College of Engineering offers pathways to MS degrees specifically designed for students with bachelor’s degrees in non-STEM fields: fields that are not in the areas of science, technology, engineering, and math.
-In this way, students can build upon their undergraduate degree and transition their career into the high-demand technology sector with an engineering master’s degree.
+The College of Engineering offers bridge to engineering MS degree programs that provide pathways for Master of Science (MS) degree programs in engineering specifically designed for students with bachelor’s degrees in non-STEM fields: fields that are not in the areas of science, technology, engineering, and math.
+With our bridge to engineering masters program pathways, students can build upon their undergraduate degree and transition their career into the high-demand technology sector with an engineering master’s degree.

 Information Systems Bridge Admissions Pathway